sinc-lab/xvalRNAfolding/README.md

 ## Cross-validation methodologies for RNA secondary structure prediction revised
 ![](figures/FIG1.png)

-**a)** Random k-fold (top): the complete dataset of RNA sequences is randomly divided by k groups, at each fold a group is used for testing (red) and the rest for training partitions (gray).
+**a) Random k-fold** (top): the complete dataset of RNA sequences is randomly divided by k groups, at each fold a group is used for testing (red) and the rest for training partitions (gray).
 In cluster-fold (bottom), the complete dataset is split into clusters of similar sequences, for each fold a subset of these clusters is assigned to the training set, and the rest goes to the testing partition.

-**b)** fam-fold: the illustration has 6 structural families (triangles, lines, ovals, etc.).
+**b) fam-fold**: the illustration has 6 structural families (triangles, lines, ovals, etc.).
 At each fold, one complete family is left out and used only for testing, while all the other families are used for training.

-**c)** hl-fold: each fold has in the training set all the sequences for which RNAfold obtained an F1>threshold, and the rest of the sequences are used for testing.
+**c) hl-fold**: each fold has in the training set all the sequences for which RNAfold obtained an F1>threshold, and the rest of the sequences are used for testing.
 Several thresholds are defined to build the folds.

-**d)** sim-fold: several groups of increasing sequence simlarity are built; then, inside each group of controlled similarity, many random train/test folds can be sampled.
+**d) sim-fold**: several groups of increasing sequence simlarity are built; then, inside each group of controlled similarity, many random train/test folds can be sampled.

 ## Performance comparison for RNA secondary structure prediction methods according to different cross-validation strategies
-[This notebook](https://colab.research.google.com/github/sinc-lab/revisiting_crossval_rnafolding/blob/main/src/Figure_2_and_4_Methods_performance_comparisons.ipynb) shows the performance comparison among different cross-validation strategies

 ![](figures/FIG2.png)

 **a) k-fold**: (top) distribution of test-to-train structural distances of each fold; (bottom) median $F_1$ for each prediction method indicated with a different marker (DL prediction methods are depicted in blue, classical prediction methods are reported in red). $F_1$ for each tested sequence is scattered in the background.
 Gray bars show the proportion of test to train sequences in each fold.